mkocaoglu/mkocaoglu.github.io/_pages/prospective.md

 ---
 {% include base_path %}

 Due to the volume of emails I am receiving, I will not be able to respond to everyone.
 Thank you for understanding.
+Please note that it is impossible for me to comment on whether you should apply or not before having access to the whole application pool.
 To help you better evaluate whether to apply to Purdue to work with me or not, the following might help.

 - For PhD positions in my group, a strong undergraduate-level mathematical background is necessary.
 Moreover publications and/or research exposure is a plus.